daswylliam/first-website/README.md

 the code is very shit

-i hope next time I made it better :)
+i hope next time i made it better :)